weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-1-setup-troubleshooting.md

 Specifically, in this tutorial, you will:

-1. Set up Docker for Mac (if you haven't already done so).
+1. Set up Docker or Docker for Mac on your local machine (if you haven't already done so).
-2. Deploy the Sockshop with Docker-compose.
+2. Deploy the sock shop with Docker Compose.
 3. Install Scope and verify your app on your laptop.
 3. Configure a Kubernetes cluster and at the same time install Weave Net onto Digital Ocean.
 4. Use Weave Cloud to watch the Kubernetes cluster deployment in Digital Ocean.